C4RC0/C4RC0/README.md

 Since I was 8, I have been using computers to create with a variety of media: music, graphics, 3d, animations, software.
 In addition to digital creations, I was lucky enough to learn painting from a real master on paintings for 1 year, so if my time allows I paint.
 I go to drum lesson once a week just for fun.
-My son will be born soon
+My son will be born soon!:baby:

 ## Professional Skills